 Parents of babies and toddlers under the age of 2 should closely monitor any lingering irritability or lack of interest in eating, as these can also be symptoms of meningitis.

-Symptoms can begin quickly, sometimes in just a couple hours, or they can progress over a day or two.
+Symptoms can begin quickly, sometimes in just a couple of hours, or they can progress over a day or two.
 Seek immediate medical attention if you show symptoms of bacterial meningitis.
 Your doctor will treat the condition as soon as possible, most likely with antibiotics.

 Bacterial meningitis is caused by several different types of bacteria, including: